 Riding this wave, several small businesses are proactively aligning their strategies to be able to cater to an expanding consumer base that prefers to transact in crypto.

 Accepting Cryptocurrency Payments

 According to a January 2020 HSB nationwide survey, 36% of small businesses accept cryptocurrency payments.
-If you’re among the enterprises left out of the crypto payments bracket, it’s probably time to start figuring out how to accept crypto payments to keep pace with the competition.
+If your enterprise has yet to join this innovative movement, it could be high time to start mapping out a roadmap to crypto acceptance.

 - Increasing your international reach

 - Better security due to the decentralized nature of cryptocurrency

 - Lower processing fees, and